 How to Become a Nurse in Vermont

-While the process to become a nurse involves several steps, earning your online nursing degree and license will allow you to engage in a rewarding career.
-Though each state has a few unique requirements, this process is relatively standardized; typically, individuals interested this field earn a nursing degree and then take the National Council Licensure Examination (NCLEX).
+While the process to become a nurse involves several steps, earning your online nursing degree and license allows you to engage in a rewarding career.
+Though each state has a few unique requirements, this process is relatively standardized; typically, individuals interested in this field earn a nursing degree and then take the National Council Licensure Examination (NCLEX).
 The following section includes information for Vermont's licensing costs and procedures, as well as more information about the NCLEX and what an online nursing degree entails.

-Choose the Path That's Right for You
+1. Choose the Path That's Right for You

-Earn Your Nursing Degree
+2. Earn Your Nursing Degree

-Pass the Licensing Exam and Earn Your License
+3. Pass the Licensing Exam and Earn Your License

 Nursing Licensure in Vermont